USS McKean (DD-90)

 USS McKean (DD-90/APD-5) was a Wickes-class destroyer in the United States Navy during World War II.
 She was the first ship named in honor of William Wister McKean.

 McKean was laid down by Union Iron Works, San Francisco, California on 12 February 1918.
 The ship was launched on 4 July 1918, sponsored by Miss Helen La Monte Ely.
 The ship was commissioned at San Francisco on 25 February 1919.

 Service history

 McKean served in the Atlantic from 1919 to 1922, made a cruise to European waters between May and July 1919, operated primarily out of New York and Charleston.
 The ship was decommissioned at Philadelphia on 19 June 1922.
-Reclassified as a high speed transport, APD-5 on 2 August 1940, she recommissioned at Norfolk on 11 December 1940, Lieutenant Commander Thomas Burrows in command, and resumed duty with the fleet.
+Reclassified as a high speed transport, APD-5 on 2 August 1940, she recommissioned at Norfolk on 11 December 1940 and resumed duty with the fleet.